Skip to content

 Domain-based Message Authentication, Reporting, and Conformance (DMARC)

-This method takes the SPF and DKIM authentication protocols one step further.
-If you decide to use DMARC, you can instruct ISPs on how they should handle mail that failed your signature or authentication checks.
+Senders can instruct mailbox providers on how they should handle mail that failed their signature or authentication checks.
 Failures could indicate that others are trying to imitate you or your email.
-You can tell the ISPs to reject or quarantine the mail and even send you automated reports about the bad mail.
+Senders can tell mailbox providers to reject or quarantine mail and even send automated reports about mail that fails checks.
+By doing so, mailbox providers can better identify spammers and prevent malicious email from invading inboxes while minimizing false positives and providing better authentication reporting for greater transparency in the marketplace.